UNBOUND-ANCHOR(8) Unbound UNBOUND-ANCHOR(8)

 from the p7s signature file.
 Only signatures from this name are

-allowed. default is dnssec@iana.org.
-If you pass "" then the
+allowed.
+The default is dnssec@iana.org.
+If you pass "" then

-emailAddress is not checked.
+the emailAddress is not checked.

 -4 Use IPv4 for domain resolution and contacting the server on